UHI Originality checking policy

 - Staff must maintain the confidentiality of their Turnitin password and may not share their password with any other person.

-- Staff must notify iParadigms immediately by sending an e-mail to firstname.lastname@example.org if they suspect any unauthorized use of their Turnitin account or access to their password or class identification number.
+- If they suspect any unauthorized use of their Turnitin account or access to their password or class identification number, staff must notify Turnitin immediately by sending an e-mail to firstname.lastname@example.org.

-- Staff may use Turnitin only for officially registered classes in which students are enrolled.
+- Staff may use Turnitin only for officially registered classes in the university’s records system in which they are officially teaching and students are enrolled.